ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 ###### Debugging the Network

-Also according to the authors Matthias .K and Kane, the operation to debug the net system should be a little more complicated, because when the Docker containers are not running in the 'host net option', they will have their own IPs, and they will not appear in the **netstat** command.
+Also according to Matthias .K and Kane, the authors say that the operation to debug the net system should be a little more complicated, because when the Docker containers are not running in the 'host net option', they will have their own IPs, and they will not appear in the **netstat** command.
 Another command could be the **tcpdump**.

 ```